Low carb Mexican cauliflower rice bowls are a healthy & easy dinner recipe. Made with black beans and ground meat, they're perfect for meal prep too!

 How to make cauliflower rice:

-To rice the cauliflower, place the cauliflower florets in a food processor and pulse until it resembles rice.
-That’s it!!!
+Place the cauliflower florets in a food processor and pulse until it resembles rice.

 How many cups of Cauliflower Rice does one head of cauliflower make?